jomago04/NBA-AI-Prop-Bet-Analyzer/README.md

 - OpenAI

 ## Future Plans
-- Implement automated prop bet scraping so you no longer have to manually find prop bets
+- Front end for the project
-- Start scraping historical stats and bet lines to apply machine learning models to better predict prop bets
+- Start scraping historical stats and bet lines to apply machine learning models to better predict prop bets (might be a seperate project and use stocks instead)
   - This allows AI analysis AND machine learning models to be used to predict prop bets

 - Implement a frontend for the project
 - Add additional sports to the project

 ## To Do
-- Fix a lot of the scraping issues
-- Add more relevant scraped data to prompt
-- Add prompt engineering depending on prop bet type
 - Add better error handling and testing capabilities

 ## Update Log
 - 12/22/2024: